 And some blank paper on which you will write or print ” https://postcardstovoters.org “

 Put a pen, five blank postcards, and a string of five postcard stamps in a plastic bag to create each kit.
 Prep as many kits as you feel you might need.

 Carry at least one ready-kit on your person, and maybe consider packing more if you’re attending a protest, a march, or an event where you think you might meet folks who would enjoy writing GOTV postcards for Democratic and progressive candidates.

 If you get to talking about Postcards to Voters and your new friend shows interest, you can offer them your ready-kit on the spot.
-Point out the URL at the bottom left corner of the card and recommend they go to the Volunteer page on the website and fill out the sign-up form.
+Point out the URL on the slip of paper you included, and recommend they go to the Volunteer page on the website and fill out the sign-up form.
 Once they’re approved to write postcards, they can get to work using the gear you gave them.